HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 CEAA offers participant funding for Environmental Assessment of Midwest uranium mine project

-The Canadian Environmental Assessment Agency external link is making $20,000 available under its participant funding program to assist groups and/or individuals to take part in the environmental assessment of the Midwest Uranium Mine Development Project.
+The Canadian Environmental Assessment Agency is making $20,000 available under its participant funding program to assist groups and/or individuals to take part in the environmental assessment of the Midwest Uranium Mine Development Project.

 AREVA Resources Canada Inc. (AREVA) proposes changes to the current Midwest uranium mine development (Midwest Project) and to extend the mining and milling activities at the McClean Lake Operation to include the Midwest Project.
 The proposed project involves the open-pit mining of a uranium deposit located near the eastern margin of the Athabasca basin in northern Saskatchewan, and the transportation of the ore along a new dedicated haul road for milling at the McClean Lake Operation.